 Medical Insurance for Visitors to USA from India

 Whether your Indian parents traveling to the USA are visiting for the 1st time or the 15th time- it is important to purchase a visitor health insurance policy for them.
-Visitor Health Insurance, known as visitors insurance or travel medical insurance- is a type of short-term health insurance for visitor.
-After you get their visa, and book their tickets- the next step is to enroll your visiting parents in a visitors insurance plans.
+Visitor Health Insurance, known as Insurance for Visitors or travel medical insurance- is a type of short-term health insurance for visitor.
+After you get their visa, and book their tickets- the next step is to enroll your visiting parents in an Insurance for Visitors plans.

 It is true that most Indian parents have pre existing conditions.
 It's been found that Indians have the highest prevalence of Type II Diabetes and Blood Pressure.
 Most visitor medical insurance do not cover any existing medical conditions, instead only covering the "acute onset of pre-existing conditions."
 Acute Onset means the plan will only cover in emergencies.
 However, no insurance company defines what an Acute Onset of Pre-existing conditions is- leaving them room to deny your claim.
 If you buy an acute onset plan- you are risking the your parents health and your wealth.

-Visitors insurance for parents with pre-existing conditions is available however.
+Insurance for Visitors for parents with pre-existing conditions is available however.
 The INF Elite & INF Premier treat all pre-existing conditions.
 You don't have to worry about "if and but" clauses in our policies.
 We really do treat pre-existing conditions like new sicknesses.
 This means you will be able to to go urgent care, doctors office, and specialist visit for your visiting parents with pre-existing conditions.
-There's no other visitors insurance which covers pre-existing conditions for Indian parents.
+There's no other Insurance for Visitors which covers pre-existing conditions for Indian parents.

-How soon should I enroll my Indian Parents in Visitors Insurance?
+How soon should I enroll my Indian Parents in Insurance for Visitors?

 Indian Parents should enjoy their US Travel